 2. Hiddensee Island, Germany

 Perhaps not the obvious destination for a luxury yacht charter, this island in the Baltic Sea offers a unique experience nevertheless, with car-free streets, deserted white sandy beaches galore and beautiful, green interiors.

 Incredibly, there are still a number of hidden places only reachable by a yacht to be discovered in the Greek islands.
 Try Navagio Beach on the Ionian Island of Zakynthos: also known as Shipwreck Beach or Smugglers Cove, this white sandy bay framed by towering limestone cliffs is the perfect spot to unwind.

 4. Karpathos, Greece

 This tiny island in the Aegean Sea is only accessible by boat and has so far remained untouched by mass tourism.
 It has numerous pristine beaches and is a real find.
-But don’t tell too many people, as this secret destination should remain just that.
+But don’t tell too many people, as this is still a hidden Greek destination and should remain just that.

 5. Palagruza, Croatia